Keyword search: 176 records shown

 The programme is split into two parts.
 This first part covers the skills required to examine and fit astigmatic patients with soft contact lenses, including toric fitting tips and problem solving.
 Topics: Astigmatism, Soft lenses, Slit lamp, Toric, Aftercare, Keratometry, Contact lenses, Prism ballast, Stabilisation. | No |

-| CPD courses | Contact Lenses: Fitting Children, Part 1 - Considerations for the optometrist, child and family (Non-interactive) |
+| CPD courses | Contact Lenses: Fitting Children, Part 1 - Considerations for the optometrist, child and family (Non-interactive) (Updated 2026) |

-CPD Ref: C-102415 CPD Points: CPD Type: Non-interactive Closing Date: 31 December 2025 Domains: Clinical practice, Communication
+CPD Ref: C-114592 CPD Points: CPD Type: Non-interactive Closing Date: 31 December 2026 Domains: Clinical practice, Communication

 In the first part of this two-part course, three children and their parents share their experiences with starting contact lens wear and managing it in daily life.
 We also hear from two optometrists about the process of fitting contact lenses in children and the benefits they can provide.
-Topics: Prevalence, benefits and perceived barriers to contact lens wear in children, Quality of life, Microbial keratitis, Soft contact lenses, Rigid gas permeable lenses, Orthokeratology, Anisometropia, Amblyopia, Nystagmus, Myopia management, Seasonal allergic conjunctivitis, Contact lens handling. | No |
+Topics: Prevalence, Benefits and perceived barriers to contact lens wear in children, Quality of life, Microbial keratitis, Soft contact lenses, Rigid gas permeable lenses, Orthokeratology, Anisometropia, Amblyopia, Nystagmus, Myopia management, Seasonal allergic conjunctivitis, Contact lens handling. | No |

 | CPD courses | Contact Lenses: Fitting Children, Part 2 - How to make the process a success (Non-interactive) |

-CPD Ref: C-107674 CPD Points: CPD Type: Non-interactive Closing Date: 31 December 2025Domains: Clinical practice, Professionalism
+CPD Ref: C-107674 CPD Points: CPD Type: Non-interactive Closing Date: 31 December 2026Domains: Clinical practice, Professionalism

 In the second part of this two-part course, our experts discuss what you need to consider before fitting a child with contact lenses.
 They also give helpful advice on how to educate children and their parents about contact lenses and discuss the legal aspects to bear in mind when fitting contact lenses to younger patients.
 Topics: Contact lens compliance, Microbial keratitis, Communicating with children, Management of contact lens wear risks, Contact lens teach appointment, Legal considerations of fitting children with contact lenses. | No |